wongjiahau/Clean-Code/README.md

 | snake_case| `int total_ticket_price = 0;` | C++, Python|
 | CamelCase      | `int totalTicketPrice = 0;` |Java, C#, Javascript
 | kebab-case | `int total-ticket-price = 0;` | Lisp
+So, the rule is: *always follow the convention*.
+In the example below, we will be using C++ to demonstrates examples, so `snake-case` will be used throughout this documentation.
 ## **Don't afraid to type LONG names!**
 Now let's compare between bad name and good name.